OrfeasZ/GrooveCaster/README.md

 Moreover, GrooveCaster provides an advanced [module system](#the-module-system), which allows users to very easily introduce completely new functionality (or modify existing one) .

 Finally, GrooveCaster is completely standalone and headless, which means that you can run it on almost any piece of hardware without the need for a graphical output (even on Linux servers using Mono!).
+Additionally, an ASP.NET package is provided if you want to run it on IIS or Azure.

 > **Note:**
 > While using GrooveCaster you shouldn't be using GrooveShark with the same account that's used for broadcasting, as in doing so you might cause several issues, both for yourself and your listeners.